mrorigo/tuiql/docs/STATUS.md

   - Implementing golden tests for TUI components.

 - **Feature Enhancements:**
-  - Adding advanced linting and formatting capabilities to the query editor.
-[COMPLETED]
+  - Adding advanced linting and formatting capabilities to the query editor. 🚧 In Progress: Needs verification for execution and error handling.
-  - Enhancing the results grid with virtualized scrolling and export options.
-[COMPLETED]
+  - Enhancing the results grid with virtualized scrolling and export options. 🚧 In Progress: Requires testing for large datasets.
-  - Implementing the help command to list all available commands and their descriptions.
-[COMPLETED]
+  - Implementing the help command to list all available commands and their descriptions. ✅ Completed.
-  - Adding command auto-completion to the REPL for improved usability.
-[COMPLETED]
+  - Adding command auto-completion to the REPL for improved usability. ✅ Completed.

 ---